 This tea loaf recipe combines Rooibos tea bags, mixed dried fruit and sweet brown sugar together to make a delicious cake that is complete with a generous helping of butter – the perfect afternoon treat.
 This recipe serves 10-12 people and will take around 1hr and 15 mins to make and bake.
-This classic recipe can be stored in an airtight container in the cupboard for up to 3 days.
-A portion of this loaf cake works out at only 225 calories per serving and only 1g of fat per serving making it a low-fat option when it comes to an afternoon treat.
-All the flavour, with none of the guilt!
+A portion of this loaf cake works out at only 225 calories per serving and only 1g of fat per serving making it a low-fat option (if you ditch the butter) when it comes to an afternoon treat.

 - 4 Rooibos tea bags (or any strong tea)

 - 125g light brown sugar